Easy to access, Tarka Trail Camping is perfect for exploring the stunning coast and countryside of North Devon.

 5 miles from the historic town of Bideford and 5 miles from the ancient market town of Barnstaple, with Instow, Westleigh & Fremington within walking distance in between.

-2 x Ladies Toilets; 2 x Gent’s Toilets and Urinals; 4 x Showers; Mobile Phone Charging Area; Dishwashing Area with Cold Water; Drinking Water Tap; Chemical Toilet Disposal Point; Electric Hookup Pitches (nightly charges apply); Direct Access to The Tarka Trail.
+4 x Ladies Toilets; 3 x Gent’s Toilets and 2 x Urinals; 5 x Showers; Disabled Toilet/Wetroom; Family Bathroom/Wetroom; Mobile Phone Charging Area; Dishwashing Area with Hot & Cold Water; Drinking Water Tap; Chemical Toilet Disposal Point; Electric Hookup Pitches (nightly charges apply); Direct Access to The Tarka Trail.

 Lundy is an unspoilt island, home to a fascinating array of wildlife such as Puffins and Seals amidst dramatic scenery.
 Catch the Oldenburg Ferry from Bideford or Ilfracombe Quay for a memorable day trip.